linuxforphp/flarelinux/README.md

 ## Run the Flare Linux image manually (run a container only)

-If you have built the Flare Linux image using one of the previous options, you will then be able to start testing the new image.
+If you have built the Flare Linux image using one of the previous options, you can also start testing the new image manually.
 To start a container only, run the following command:

 ```